timchenggu123/DeepPen/backend/api_doc.md

 : creates a new project for the user.
 Nothing needs to be passed in the body of the request.
 Will return the project_id of the new project

 - POST `/projects/<project_id>`
 : saves or updates the existing project.
-The body can include any of the following field: `name, type, source_code, language_id, stdin, stdout, stderr, compile_output, message, time, memory, status, compiler_options, command_line_arguments`
+The body can include any of the following field: `name, type, source_code, language_id, stdin, stdout, stderr, compile_output, message, time, memory, status, compiler_options, command_line_arguments`.
+To make a project the default project for a given user, just send the POST request with the body as follows: `{ "make_default": true }`

 ### Submissions
 - GET `/projects/<project_id>/submissions/<submission_token>`